Vikento/MyShopBlock/README.md

 # My-Stock-Block
 Manage the stock of items for a Shop or a Warehouse utility including creation of alert and personnalized KPI

-This block work with Airtable.
-It is description bellow how to install and configure your block
+This block works with Airtable.
+The language used for the development of the tools is Javascript with REACt.

-The Project offer :
+The Blocks offer the possibility :
+-   To check your stocks
+-   To get items information

--   How to check the stock
+-   To follow the movement
--   How to add user, and create personalized KPI for each user
+-   To create and check the personnalized KPI
--   Personnalized the design to
+-   To manage user based on his ability and position

+You have also the possibility to personnalized the design of your Blocks.

 ## I How to run my Block Stock

-### 1 Integration of My Block Stock
+### 1 Integration of My Block Stock in Airtable

    1. Importation of the Block from GitHub
   - First how to integrate the module Block Stock from GitHub